Jdoemensah/Jdoemensah/README.md

 - 👋 Hi there, I’m Jackson.
 - 👀 I’m interested in sustainable materials engineering, data analytics for public policy and education in Africa
-- 🌱 I’m currently learning programming skills alongside sustianble products management and engineering
+- 🌱 I’m currently learning programming skills alongside sustianble products management, research and engineering
 - 💞️ I’m looking to collaborate on engineering project/program maanagement, carbon benefits forecasting and sustainability policy analysis.
 - 📫 How to reach me: jdoemensah@gmail.com